Configuration

 /en/blog/some-article.html.

-- Different URLs pointing to the same page.
+- Multiple URLs pointing to the same logical page

 visibleComments